 Tell someone that you’ve recently driven the Leaf, count silently to three, and prepare for the following question: “so… how far will it go on a full charge?”
 “Oh, ’bout 70 or 80 miles in normal driving,” you reply.
 “And where do you charge it up?”
 “In my garage, at night while I’m sleeping.”
 After which comes this question: “You mean you just plug it into the wall?”
 And you say, “Yes, you plug it into the wall.
 But that wall needs to have a special charger that’s installed by a certified electrician contracted to your local Nissan dealer.”
 At this point, the conversation takes a predictable turn: “How much does that cost?”
 To which you respond: “depends on where you live, how old your house is and how much of a tax incentive your local government is offering – and in some states they cover most of the cost.”
 Of course the following question is inevitable: “and how long does is take to charge up?”
 And you tell them roughly eight hours with a proper 220V (3.3 kW) charger.

 You’ll notice that we still haven’t said anything about the actual car.
 No one ever asks about the car.
-They want to know about the mileage range, the recharging and the cost.
+They want to know about the mileage range, how to charge a Nissan LEAF and, of course, the cost.
 But in all honesty, when you realize just how good this car is, you’ll realize that range, recharging and cost will all fall into place.
 In fact, local governments, power companies, major employers, shopping centers and even parking garage owners are preparing to install charging stations all over the nation, some of which will be able to charge the Leaf in as little as 30 minutes.
 Just as importantly, the federal government is offering a $7,500 tax credit toward the $33,000 purchase price of a Leaf, and some states offer an additional $4,000 to $6,000 in incentives on top of that.
 Why?
 Because the electric car is finally ready for prime time.
 And nothing proves this like a drive in the Nissan Leaf.

 To understand this vehicle, the first thing you have to do is forget everything you know about compact sedans.
 Yes, the Leaf is a compact, five-passenger hatchback.
 But, that’s where the similarity ends.
 To begin with, there are a few things missing.
 Like noise – because there just isn’t any to speak of.
 The Leaf turns on with all the sound and fury of a light switch.
 Next, you toggle the electric motor into drive and pull away with nothing more than a distant whirr from under the hood.
 No revving engine, no vibrating steering column, no racket from under the hood, no bleating from the exhaust pipe.
 Whirrrrrrrrrrrrrrrrrrrrrr.
 That’s about it.